saral5656/engo551/README.md

 # Lab 0, ENGO 551

-This website includes bits and bobs of information about colors including -a history on colors which also questions what colors are -information on the history of pigments
+This website includes bits and bobs of information about colors including
+- a history on colors which also questions what colors are
+- information on the history of pigments
--how the hexidecimal system represents colors
+- how the hexidecimal system represents colors
--color management and how colors are kept consistant -some references for the information
+- color management and how colors are kept consistant
+- some references for the information

 HTML, CSS, Sass, and Bootstrap had been utilized for this project.